bokeh/bokeh/sphinx/source/docs/user_guide/server.rst

 script that will initiate a websocket connection, and all subsequent communication happens over the websocket.
-To reduce the risk of cross-site misuse, the bokeh server will only initiate websocket connections from origins that are explicitly whitelisted.
-Requests with Origin headers that do not match the whitelist will generate HTTP 403 error responses.
+To reduce the risk of cross-site misuse, the bokeh server will only initiate websocket connections from origins that are explicitly allowlisted.
+Requests with Origin headers that do not match the allowlist will generate HTTP 403 error responses.

-By default only ``localhost:5006`` is whitelisted.
+By default only ``localhost:5006`` is allowlisted.
 I.e the following two invocations are identical:

 .. code-block:: sh